Richard S. Yeoman: Later life

 After his retirement, Yeoman continued to travel to coin conventions, particularly the annual American Numismatic Association National Money Show and World's Fair of Money.

 Yeoman died from a stroke while driving in Tucson, Arizona on November 9, 1988.
 He is buried at West Lawn Memorial Park in Mount Pleasant, Wisconsin.

 Personal life

 Yeoman married Marion Junkerman in 1925.
+They had a daughter Sharon (1930–2018).

 Awards and honors

 Yeoman received the Farran Zerbe Memorial Award, the highest honor bestowed by the American Numismatic Association, in 1956.
+In 1978, he was inducted into the ANA's Numismatic Hall of Fame, one of the first two living inductees.

+Yeoman has been honored on medals issued by Whitman Publishing.
+In 1997 he was featured on a pair of silver and "gold-plated" medals, issued in a limited edition of 50 sets.
+In 2006, he was featured with Kenneth Bressett on a nickel-plated medal limited to 500 pieces.